Chapter in this post:

 When monitoring the power consumption, it is noticeable that the Denteca Qi-Charger requires approx. 50% more power when using the case on the iPhone.
 Presumably the chip in the Qi-Charger "negotiates" the strength of the magnetic field with the iPhone, so that this increases when "too little" power reaches the iPhone.

-In addition to the stand, the delivery of the Qi-Charger also includes a micro-USB cable with which the device can be plugged into any USB charging adapter.
-In order to get an impression of the power consumption of the charger, I plugged it into the tizi petrol station with an interposed USB multimeter, which can deliver up to 2,4 amps.
+In addition to the stand, the scope of delivery of the Qi-Charger also includes a Micro-USB-Cable with which you can plug the device into any USB charging adapter.
+To get an impression of the power consumption of the charger, I connected it to the tizi gas station with an interposed USB multimeter, which can supply up to 2,4 amps.

 For the test, I brought the iPhone X down to approx. 40% battery so that a realistic charge level is created.
 In a few seconds after placing the iPhone X (without case) on the charging station, the charging current increases from 0,0 amps to approx. 1,1 amps at approx. 5,6 watts.

-However, since I only measure the power consumption at the USB port and not the electrical power that ultimately arrives at the iPhone, I have the app "coconutBattery"installed.
-This small app allows via a WiFi iTunes sync to display the power with which the iPhone battery is currently being charged.
-An extremely practical app that I will certainly present again separately in a post.
+However, since I only measure the power consumption at the USB port and not the electrical power that ultimately arrives at the iPhone, I have the app "coconutBattery" installed.
+This small App allows the display of the power with which the iPhone battery is currently being charged via a Wifi-iTunes sync.
+An extremely practical app that I will certainly present again separately in a post elsewhere.

 The results i with the CoconutBattery app are quite interesting.
 On the one hand, the iPhone X "only" charges with the Lightning cable with 5,6 watts, even if the USB power meter shows just under 7 watts.
 That is the difference between power consumption and the final charging current that reaches the battery.